30 Day Juice Fast Weight Loss

 Fruits and vegetables contain only small traces of protein, for instance:

-It is most definitely not going to cut it, because you need 0.8g per kilo of your body weight as a daily recommended intake.
+It is most definitely not going to cut it, because the average person needs about 0.8g per kilo of body weight as a daily protein intake.
 If you’re following a juice fast, you won’t even meet a necessary minimum.
 And while it’s not likely to cause any irreversible harm if your fast lasts 3 days, 30 days of fasting will have detrimental effects on your health.

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!